ROCm/omniperf/docs/conceptual/pipeline-metrics.rst

 This section breaks down the types of vector memory (VMEM) instructions that were issued.
 Refer to the
-`Instruction Counts metrics section <desc-ta>` of address-processor front end of the vL1D cache for a description of these VMEM instructions.
+:ref:`Instruction Counts metrics section <ta-instruction-counts>` under address processor front end of the vL1D cache for descriptions of these VMEM instructions.

 .. _mfma-instruction-mix: